abesford/seizzmic-site-0c00b/src/pages/index.md

           organisation stronger to deal with today's challenges.

-          That might be building new skills and capabilities, process automation, accelerating your move to the cloud, or revising your sourcing strategy.
+          That might be building new skills and capabilities, automating processes, accelerating your move to the cloud, or revising your sourcing strategy.
         actions:
           - label: Where we work